yuunin/yuunin.github.io/index.md

 ### 4. When to move on

 I've noticed a problem that kind of troubles me. **Games these days have no ending.** And new games are being released every year.
 Which means, I'm not gonna spend a lot of time playing just one game.
 So when do I move on to the next?
 The answer I came up with is when I get bored(of course).
 But most of the time, I need to play every game to the end because I bought it.
 So, the next thing I came up with is, getting all the trophies/achievements.
 I like to get trophies, not because I can brag about it but, because trophies are one of the ways to see if you've acquired most of the details that the game is offering to you.
 I'll talk about this in another section.
 Another thing I came up with is if I feel that I've played enough then I'll move to the next game.
-Sort of a vague guideline, but nonetheless a good indication that I should move on.
+Sort of a vague guideline, but nonetheless a good indication for when I should move on.

 ---
 ---